-Do you know what Drupal experts usually do when the task at hand is to make a responsive e-commerce platform in a month’s notice?
+Do you know what Drupal developers usually do when the task at hand is to make a responsive e-commerce platform in a month’s notice?
 They lie down and try not to cry.
 A lot.

 I mean, sure, there are thousands of companies willing to kill for a task like the one above, but most of them are from the land that gave us Bollywood and Abibas sneakers.
 It goes without saying that quality is not their primary concern.